juslop/angular-chat/README.md

 Angular is awesome.
 I had used jQuery extensively before and Angular brings great structure to the front end.

-I had issues with Karma set up in my Mac so module tests are missing,  sorry for that.
+Unit tests included require Node.js and Karma set up with proper modules.

 REST API setup
 ==============